Language Models for Controllable DNA Sequence Design: Conclusion and Discussion

 \textbf{Limitations.} Despite promising results, our work is constrained by limited computational resources, preventing the training of larger models.
 Moreover, frequent evaluations during training, especially under autoregressive settings, introduce notable computational overhead.

-\textbf{Broader Impacts.} Controllable DNA generation offers exciting opportunities for synthetic biology and genetic design.
-While it may accelerate the development of beneficial traits, it also raises concerns about misuse or the unintended synthesis of harmful sequences.
-Ensuring biological safety and ethical safeguards is critical.
+\textbf{Broader Impacts.} Controllable DNA generation offers exciting opportunities for synthetic biology and genetic engineering.
+While such capabilities may accelerate the design of beneficial biological functions, they also raise concerns about misuse or the unintended synthesis of harmful sequences.
+Ensuring biological safety, responsible use, and ethical safeguards remains critical.

-\textbf{Future Directions.} Future work may explore more advanced generation techniques (e.g., retrieval-augmented models), as well as the development of richer, biologically grounded benchmarks to drive progress in programmable genomics.
+\textbf{Future Directions.} Future work may explore more advanced generation techniques such as retrieval-augmented models, as well as the development of richer and biologically grounded benchmarks to drive progress in programmable genomics.
+Incorporating experimental feedback loops or active-learning strategies may further enhance the practical utility of controllable DNA generation.